abdelfetah18/Next-Tv/README.md

 Additionally, Next Tv includes an admin dashboard that provides crucial insights into user engagement and viewership data.
 With this powerful tool, administrators can easily track the number of users accessing the app and monitor how many views each piece of content is receiving.

-Next-tv is a web app for watching movies and series (tv-shows). its made using the following web technologies:
+Next-tv was made using the following web technologies:
  - NextJs. (with typescript)
  - TailWindCss.
  - SanityIO (Database).